pr0crustes/CustomPreprocessor/README.md

 The usage is simple, just call the script with python 3 in the following way:

 ```
-python(3) CustomPreprocessor.py InputFile.e -o OutputFile
+python(3) CustomPreprocessor.py InputFile.prep -o OutputFile
 ```

-The output file is optional and, if not present, it will save as the input file minus the .e extension.
+The output file is optional and, if not present, it will save as the input file minus the .prep extension.

-The input file should have a .e extension.
+The input file should have a .prep extension.

 ## Syntax